Develop

 current spatial anchor

-1. Execute a latent action Blueprint nodes.
+1. Execute a latent action Blueprint node.

 The following table lists the legacy Spatial Anchors calls and their new latent action names.
 For more information, see Spatial Anchors Blueprint Reference.